- TABLE OF CONTENTS

 I then realized that if Bobby Hollenback, or especially his Dad, saw the bike as it was that I would never get to ride it again.
 The bike must have doubled in weight from the red mud crammed into the fenders and every nook and cranny.
 I had to sneak into the school area very carefully and find a faucet with a hose.
 That worked fine, and the bike was spotless in a few minutes.
 But, as I pushed the bike back to where Bobby Hollenback parked it kids looked at me in wonder.
 I was covered with red mud, but the bike was spotless.

 Well, Bobby was not around, and the bike was no worse for the venture.
-I went to my room, and my room mates stared in wonder.
+I went to my room, and my room mates stared in shock.
+I looked like I had had a fight in the mud with a Missouri hog, and the hog had won.
 Had I done that on purpose?
 What a great job I had done, and they just had to know how I had gotten so much of the red badge of courage all over me.

 The bike in the photo shows the mud color, but the one I rode had a lot more mud on board.